Abigail Minis

 Abigail Minis (August 11, 1701 – October 11, 1794) was a businesswoman and landowner, prominent in Savannah, Province of Georgia, during the American Revolutionary War.
 She was a European immigrant, along with her husband, Abraham Minis, to the newly settled colony of Savannah, in 1733.
-Despite their not knowing if they would be received, General James Oglethorpe, founder of the colony, allowed her and her family entry and granted them land.
+Despite their not knowing if they would be received, General James Oglethorpe, founder of the colony, allowed Minis and her family entry and granted them land.

 Her financial support and hospitality to the rebel troops during the war meant she was considered a Revolutionary hero.

 Descendants of the Minises have lived in Savannah ever since.

 Life and career

-Minis, an Ashkenazi Jew of German origin, was born on August 11, 1701.
+Minis, an Ashkenazi Jew of German origin, was born in 1701.
 She married Abraham Minis, with whom she had two daughters, Leah (born 1726) and Esther (1731), prior to their emigration to colonial America aboard the William and Sarah.
 Neither Leah nor Esther had any descendants.
 A third child, Philip, was born in Savannah, the year following their 1733 arrival, becoming the first white male child born in the colony.
 They went on to have six more children (one of whom died in infancy): daughters Judith, Hannah and Sarah, and sons Minis, Joseph and Samuel.
 The girls all survived their mother, whereas the sons all died before her.

 The Minises arrived in Savannah on July 11, 1733, shortly after General James Oglethorpe.
 In addition to the Minises and their two children, Abigail's brother-in-law, Simeon, also made the voyage.
 He had no descendants.

 Oglethorpe granted the family land, and Abraham's name appears in the general conveyance of town lots and farms that was implemented in December 1733, which makes it one of the earliest deeds in the colony.

 By 1736, Minis had become a merchant shipper, one of the first settlers in Georgia to have commercial interest.
 He was in partnership with a local man, with the business known as Minis & Salomons.
 In research published in 1917, they were deemed to be the first merchants doing business in Georgia, for the previously accepted claimants of Harris & Habersham were established in 1749.

 While many colonists left Georgia around 1740, after disagreements over the Trustees' policies, the Minis family remained.